This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 4. Wander Around a Ghost Village

-Yet, Old Vlachata is brought back to life for three days every August, thanks to the Saristra Festival, a Music and Art Festival that contributes to the village’s reconnection with the past through live performances and installations.
+Yet Old Vlachata is brought back to life for three days every August, thanks to the Saristra Festival, a Music and Art Festival that helps reconnect the village with its past through live performances and installations.

 A cobblestone street lined with ruins and olive trees in Old Vlachata village.